 Meanwhile, Méliès' family's shoe business was not doing as well as it had done in previous years.
-As a result, his brother Gaston joined Georges' growing film production company, called "Star Films."
-Gaston opened an office of Star Films in New York in order to do business in the U.S more easily than they could from France.

-Star Films enjoyed success for a few years, but larger production companies eventually drove Star Films out of business.
+As a result, his brother Gaston joined Georges' growing film production do business in the U.S more easily than they could from France.
+10 Star Films enjoyed success for a few years, but larger production companies eventually drove Star Films out of business.
 During this difficult time, Méliès burned all of his movie props and sets in frustration and then disappeared from the public for several years.

-11 reco of He

-In the early 1930s, however, journalists and film experts around the world began to recognize Méliès' genius and contributions.
+In the early 1930s, however, journalists and film experts around the world began to 11 recognize Méliès' genius and contributions.
 In 1931, he received the famous French Legion of Honor award.
 Unfortunately, this did not help his desperate financial situation very much.
 Luckily, the following year the Cinema Society invited Méliès to live in the film industry's retirement home in Orly, France.

-Since Méliès' death in 1938 from cancer, his honors and recognition have continued to accumulate.
+12 Since Méliès' death in 1938 from cancer, his honors and recognition have continued to 12 accumulate.
 For example, a stately tomb was built for him in Paris, and numerous film stars, including Charlie Chaplin and Walt Disney, have publicly expressed their praise and gratitude.
 In addition, the popular 2011 film Hugo depicted Méliès' life.
 In sum, the next time you watch a movie and are amazed by its special effects and artistry, you will know that Georges Méliès' is partly responsible.

-Tasks:

-- Part A. Review section 1.1 (Nouns and Pronouns) in the Building Sentences card.
-Then complete the tasks below. - 1.
-Look at the first paragraph.
+Tasks Part F A. Review section 1.1 (Nouns and Pronouns) in the Building Sentences card.
+Then complete the tasks below. the tasks below.
+1. Look at the first paragraph.
 Below, write 10 nouns from the paragraph.
 (Do not use nouns from the movie titles.)

+-

 2. Most of the nouns in the paragraph are subjects.
-However, there are two nouns that are objects of the verb.
+However, there are two nouns that are

+objects of the verb.
 Write them here.

+,

-Part B. Review section 1.2 (Verbs) in the Building Sentences card.
-Then complete the tasks below.
+Part E 3.
+Review section 1.2 (Verbs) in the Building Sentences card.
+Then complete the

+tasks below.

 1. There are six verb tenses presented in section 1.2.
-Of these six, one of them is not found in the reading about Méliès.
+Of these six, one of them is not found in

+the reading about Méliès.

+Which work tongs does not annear?

 Which verb tense does not appear?

-Why do you think this tense does not appear in the reading? \\\\\
+Why do you think this tense does not appear in the reading?

+ao you amin' and tonde does not appear in the reading.

+company, called "Star Films."
+Gaston opened an office of Star Films in New York in order to

+Verb Tense Subject-Verb Combination from the Reading simple present objects disappear

+.
+Review section 1.3 (Adjectiv ete the tasks below. ves and Adverbs) in the Building Sentences card.
+Then - the medical Marite formed discrines from these two managements 1.
+Look at paragraphs 3 and 4 in the reading.
+Write four adjectives from those two paragraphs

+2. paragraph 4.
+(Noun modifiers are nouns that act like adjectives book for a reminder.)
+Write them below, along with the nouns

+Example from Paragraph 3 Paragraph 4

+shoe maker noun modifier noun noun modifier noun

+noun modifier noun

+3. Think of three other adjective Write them below.
+Example: diverse es that describe Georges Méliès, his film techniques, or his era.

+a b C

+4. diverse talents were important to his success.

+······································

+С. ·